Xiahou Dun: Defence of Yan Province

-Xiahou Dun, mishap dealt with, continued to lead his forces eastwards to Juancheng, reinforcing the small garrison there with some officials and members of the garrison plotted joining the revolt.
-That night, Xiahou Dun executed the plotters and settled the army.
-He also urged Xun Yu not to go to meet the wavering Inspector of Yu Guo Gong and his army as Xun Yu was too important but Xun Yu went and was able to persuade Guo Gong to withdraw.
-Xiahou Dun would be a core part of the Cao loyalists holding the slim remaining holdings in the eastern part of Yan, he and Xun Yu sending the local Cheng Yu to encourage Fan and Dong'e to hold out.
+Xiahou Dun then continued eastwards to Juancheng, reinforcing the small garrison there where a number of military officials had been plotting to join the revolt.
+The night he arrived, Xiahou Dun executed the plotters and settled the army.
+He also urged Xun Yu not to endanger himself by meeting with the wavering Inspector of Yu Province, Guo Gong, whose army had camped outside the city gates, fearing the consequences of losing such a prominent official as Xun Yu.
+Xun Yu, however, went out and was able to persuade Guo Gong to withdraw.
+Xiahou Dun, Xun Yu and the local official Cheng Yu would comprise the core of the Cao loyalists preserving the slim remnant Cao holdings in eastern Yan.

 When Cao Cao learned of the rebellion, he withdrew his army from Xu Province and returned to Yan Province to attack Lü Bu.
-Xiahou Dun participated in the camapign against Lü Bu, and was hit in the left eye by a stray arrow during a skirmish.
-After the loss of his left eye, when Dun and his cousin Xiahou Yuan had both reached the rank of General (putting this from 209 onwards), he was given the nickname "One-eyed Xiahou" (盲夏侯) in Cao Cao's army.
-Xiahou Dun hated this nickname and he would throw a mirror to the ground whenever he saw his own reflection.
-Lü Bu and Cao Cao fought near Puyang for over 100 days, with Xiahou Dun's Major Dian Wei catching Cao Cao's eye, but famine cost Lü Bu momentum and in 195, Cao Cao drove Lü Bu out of Yan.
+Xiahou Dun participated in the campaign and was struck in the left eye by a stray arrow during a skirmish.
+As a result, when Dun and his cousin Xiahou Yuan had both reached the rank of General (putting this from 209 onwards), he was given the nickname "Blind Xiahou" (盲夏侯) in Cao Cao's army.
+Xiahou Dun hated this nickname and would throw a mirror to the ground whenever he saw his own reflection.
+Lü Bu and Cao Cao fought near Puyang for over one-hundred days, during which time Xiahou Dun's Major Dian Wei distinguished himself and was transferred to Cao Cao's personal guard.
+Eventually, famine forced both armies to withdraw, and in 195 Cao Cao drove Lü Bu out of Yan.